Interventions by hallmark — matrix

 type: compoundandtype: interventionpage must havetranslation-gap:andnext-experiment:populated.
 (Already enforced by R14 lint check; repeated here for emphasis.) - Every

 mechanisms:value on a compound page must match a class onframeworks/intervention-classes.md.
 Flagged as#gap/class-normalisation-needed.
-After normalisation pass, lint should verify no orphan mechanism values remain. - Every hallmark must have at least one intervention linked — verified against this matrix’s Gaps Summary table.
-Hallmarks with zero links (genomic-instability, telomere-attrition, altered-intercellular-communication as of R16) must be acknowledged as true therapeutic-landscape gaps (not wiki gaps) or as tagging gaps that need propagation passes.
+After normalisation pass, lint should verify no orphan mechanism values remain. - Every hallmark should be checked for linked interventions — use the live Dataview rather than the hard-coded Gaps Summary.
+Any zero must be classified as a true therapeutic-landscape gap or a tagging/coverage gap.
+Telomere attrition is no longer zero after seeding telomerase activation, AAV-TERT, and tASO pages.

 - Watchdog 1 (intervention count per hallmark) must be reviewed at every seeding batch to catch newly zero-linked hallmarks.